-If you want to get the feel of old CRT monitors on your desktop, there is a great alternative to the traditional Terminal on Ubuntu, i.e., Cool Retro Term.
+If you want to get a feel of old CRT monitors on your desktop, then there is a great alternative to the traditional Terminal on Ubuntu, i.e., Cool Retro Term.
 This will remind you of the old days of command line work, and you will feel nostalgic.

 40. Install OpenShot